Enjoy your pool and keep your family safe. Find out the safety requirements for all swimming pools in Port Stephens.

 When installing a swimming pool fence, it must comply with the Australian Standard 1926.1-2012 Swimming Pool Safety – Part 1 Safety barriers for swimming pools.
 The standards can be viewed free of charge by appointment at Council.

 Access to a spa pool and bath by young children is required to be restricted by a child-resistant barrier or a lockable child-safe structure (such as a lid) when not in use.
-The safety requirements apply for swimming pools also apply for spas.
-Further information can be found on the NSW Government Fair Trading site.

 Registration and certification

 Pool owners are required to register their pool online in a state wide Swimming Pool Register.
 Prior to registering, swimming pool owners are required to self-assess and state in the register that, to the best of their knowledge, their pool complies with the applicable standard.
 To help you register your pool properly, download the Swimming Pool Register's self-assessment checklist.
 In some cases, Council will be required to carry out inspections of properties that have pools.

-- The inspection of a swimming pool may be not be required if it has a current certificate of compliance (valid for 3 years from the date of issue)
+- The inspection of a swimming pool may not be required if it has a current Certificate of Compliance or a final Occupation Certificate (valid for 3 years from the date of issue)

 - Council may carry out an inspection of a swimming pool if an application for a Compliance Certificate is received and is completed with the current property owners signature/s

-- Council must determine applications for Swimming Pool Compliance Certificates which will be compulsory from April 2016 for all pools associated with property for sale and lease
+- Council must determine applications for Swimming Pool Compliance Certificates which will be compulsory from April 2016 for all pools associated with a property that is for sale or lease

-- Council must investigate a complaint made to it in writing that alleges a contravention of the Swimming Pools Act 1992
+- Council must investigate a complaint made in writing that alleges a contravention of the Swimming Pools Act 1992

-You can download the Swimming Pool Certificate of Compliance form from our A-Z forms page.
+- Complete the Swimming Pool Certificate of Compliance Section 22 D application form